ning-wang1/DPFedMeta/README.md

 ## Setup GPU for deep learning
 If you have already set up your GPU for deep learning, please ignore this step and go to "Prepare the environment".

-A guide is available by [Deep Learning GPU Installation](https://towardsdatascience.com/deep-learning-gpu-installation-on-ubuntu-18-4-9b12230a1d31).
+If you have never setup your GPU machine for deep learning, a guide is available at [Deep Learning GPU Installation](https://towardsdatascience.com/deep-learning-gpu-installation-on-ubuntu-18-4-9b12230a1d31).
 This guide includes three steps: NVIDIA Driver installation, CUDA installation, and CUDNN installation.